Design of low-energy transfers in cislunar space using sequences of lobe dynamics: Extension of the CR3BP results into the BCR4BP

 where the position, velocity, and phase angle of the Sun along the $n$-th segment are denoted by $\bm{r}_n$, $\bm{v}_n$, and $\theta_{s,n}$, respectively ($n = 1,\,2,\,\cdots,\,N$).
 The starting position at the LEO is expressed as $\bm{r}_\mathrm{E}$, while the final position at the LLO is expressed as $\bm{r}_\mathrm{M}$.
 These positions $\bm{r}_\mathrm{E}$ and $\bm{r}_\mathrm{M}$ are the same as those in the optimal trajectory in Fig.~\ref{fig:optimal_EM_traj}.
 The initial and final values of each segment are expressed by $(\bm{\cdot})^i$ and $(\bm{\cdot})^f$, respectively.
 In this problem, $\Delta \bm{V}_\mathrm{E}$ and $\Delta \bm{V}_\mathrm{M}$ can be applied along any direction.
 The optimization problem is solved using the \textit{fmincon} function in MATLAB with the SQP algorithm.

 The obtained results are summarized in Table~\ref{tab:result_BCR4BP}.
 This table uses a ``-'' to denote that the optimization with the corresponding $\theta_s^\ast$ does not converge after $50000$ iterations.
+The failure of convergence for some values of $\theta_s^\ast$ is due to the sensitivity of the initial guess to $\theta_s^\ast$.
+These results imply that the convergence may be improved by gradually adding the perturbation of the Sun.
 All the converged solutions have a transfer time similar to that of the initial guess ($191.8994$~days), but the total $\Delta V$ varies significantly.
 The best solution in this table is the one with $\theta_s^\ast = 0$.
 Figure~\ref{fig:optimal_EM_traj_BCR4BP} illustrates the optimal trajectory in the BCR4BP with $\theta_s^\ast = 0$.
 The dashed line in this figure represents the optimal trajectory in the CR3BP (Fig.~\ref{fig:optimal_EM_traj}), while the solid line indicates the optimal trajectory in the BCR4BP.
 The triangle and star in this figure correspond to the start and goal points, respectively.
 Similar to Fig.~\ref{fig:optimal_EM_traj}, blue arrows indicate $\Delta \bm{V}$ vectors, and the length of these arrows corresponds to the relative magnitude of the $\Delta \bm{V}$s.
 Unlike the optimal transfer in the CR3BP, the majority of the total $\Delta V$ is contributed solely by the two largest $\Delta \bm{V}$s.
 Specifically, $|\Delta \bm{V}_\mathrm{E}| = 3120.8662$~m/s is applied to depart the LEO, and $|\Delta \bm{V}_\mathrm{M}| = 638.5176$~m/s is applied to arrive at the LLO.
 The other small $\Delta \bm{V}$s satisfying $|\Delta \bm{V}| < 21$~m/s are used to adjust the transfer trajectory.